Turn Off Automatic Video Playing in Instagram & Save Cell Data Bandwidth

 How to Disable Automatic Video Playing on Instagram

-In turn, you can save some data bandwidth on your iPhone (or Android) by turning off automatic video playing in the Instagram app:
+In earlier versions of Instagram, the feature is directly labeled as “Auto-Play Videos”, whereas newer versions renamed the feature to Use Less Data as we covered above.
+Nonetheless, you can save some data bandwidth on your iPhone (or Android) by turning off automatic video playing in the Instagram app:

 - Open the Instagram app if you have not done so yet on the iPhone or Android